We know you appreciate your customers – they’re the lifeblood of your business, after all. But do your customers know that?

 A great way to demonstrate this is to make donations to charities that matter to them.
 A small donation, made in their name, to a cause that is close to their heart is a great way to show your appreciation.

-You can send them a personalized ‘certificate’, verifying the donation.
-Add a sincere note thanking them for their patronage and for helping you to support a worthy cause.
+You can send them a personalized ‘certificate’ verifying the donation.
+Add a sincere customer appreciation letter thanking them for their patronage and for helping you to support a worthy cause.